-Community Land Trusts (CLT) The CLT are generally formed by local residents and civil society representatives to guarantee democratic property and administration of local land and real estate.
+The CLT are generally formed by local residents and civil society representatives to guarantee democratic property and administration of local land and real estate.
 Removing land from the market means it can be managed in the long term for the benefit of the local community, instead of benefitting external agents motivated by maximizing their own gains.
 In the privatization and neoliberal commodification framework, the CLT model implies rescuing the idea of collective land and housing rights.
 The model is not always recognized by national laws as a new property arrangement.
-In these cases, they are subsumed in the private property regime, even if internally, they develop innovative community relations of cooperation and collective decision making.
-The CLT provides alternatives to private property, favoring collective management based on a "high intensity democracy" model.
+In these cases, they are subsumed in the private property regime, even if internally, Community Land they develop innovative community relations of cooperation and collective decision making.
+Trusts (CLT) The CLT provides alternatives to private property, favoring collective management based on a "high intensity democracy" model.
 These experiences can constitute an important source of inspiration to other movements that fight against the hegemonic neoliberal globalization model, within and outside the United Kingdom.
-However, the impact of the CLT can be reduced if, in parallel, it is not achieved a redefinition of the normative framework in force, that recognizes the peculiarities of the collective National Com- munity Land Trust Network This network combines all of the over 170 CLT experiences in England and Wales, located mostly in rural areas, from Cornwall to the remote Lindisfarne Holy Island.
-Its mission is to make the CLT concept and practice known (also in urban areas), provide technical consultation and support to its implementation.
+However, the impact of the CLT can be reduced if, in parallel, it is not achieved a redefinition of the normative framework in force, that recognizes the peculiarities of the collective ownership regime, which differs very much from the private and public property.
+This network combines all of the over 170 CLT experiences in England and Wales, located mostly National Community in rural areas, from Cornwall to the remote Lindisfarne Holy Island.
+Its mission is to make the CLT Land Trust Network concept and practice known (also in urban areas), provide technical consultation and support to its implementation.
 Other networks of CLT now exist in Canada and the United States of America.